 - Ensuring you aren’t using more money than what is in trust.

-QuickBooks Online is key as it provides the financial platform.
-But using it with Clio makes it specific to your legal workflows, as Clio provides the legal practice management platforms to run your business of law.
-It’s no wonder why QuickBooks for lawyers is the top trust accounting software choice among legal professionals.
+QuickBooks for lawyers is important as it provides a financial platform.
+But using it with Clio makes it specific to your legal workflows, as Clio provides the legal practice management platforms to run your law business.
+It’s no wonder why QuickBooks is the top trust accounting software choice among legal professionals.